 CMMI quick self-assessment

-The aim of this self-test is to get a quick assessment of the capability maturity of your team / organisation (whichever you are answering for).
+The aim of this self-test is to get a quick assessment of the capability maturity of your project team / organisation (whichever you are answering for).

 Capability maturity is a measure for your (or your vendor’s!) likelihood / ability to deliver as promised, on-time, to cost.
 Increased maturity means significantly reduced risks, time and cost of software development (see CMMI explained)

 However, you can get a reasonably accurate idea of your project’s / organization’s capability maturity by answering a few “simple” questions below (which have far reaching underlying implications).
 All you need to do is honestly and quickly answer these questions.
 If you don’t know 100% for sure what is meant, just click “unsure”.
 If you don’t have sub-contractors or vendors working with / for you, click on “N/A” (not applicable) to exclude this from the scoring.
-In brackets you’ll find the CMMI key process area tested.
+In brackets you’ll find the CMMI process area tested.

 (30 seconds gone, now get going ☺)